forestgeo/Climate/Climate_Data/TRMM/README.md

 Data presented here are from the “Algorithm 3B43”, which gives the best-estimate precipitation rate and root-mean-square (RMS) precipitation-error estimates from TRMM.
 Algorithm 3B43 is executed once per calendar month to produce the single, best-estimate precipitation rate and RMS precipitation-error estimate field (3B43) by combining the 3-hourly merged high-quality/IR estimates with the monthly accumulated Global Precipitation Climatology Centre (GPCC) rain gauge analysis.

-Monthly precipitation data were downloaded on October 21, 2015 for 63 CTFS-ForestGEO tropical, subtropical, and temperate sites (-50 to 50 degrees latitude).
+Monthly precipitation data were downloaded on October 21, 2015 for 63 ForestGEO tropical, subtropical, and temperate sites (-50 to 50 degrees latitude).
 Data was retrieved from the [Mirador interface](http://mirador.gsfc.nasa.gov) from NASA Goddard Earth Sciences Data and Information Services Center (GES DISC).
 Version 7 was downloaded.
 Units were converted from mm hr-1 to mm mo-1 by multiplying by the number of hours in each month, and annual precipitation was computed by summing months.

 ## Notes: